What Is Sentiment Analysis?

 Sentiment analysis is the process of classifying text by identifying subjectivities expressed in it.
-For example, text can be classified as positive, neutral, or negative, and often expressed with a score to signify strength of the sentiment.

 Sentiment Analysis Techniques

 Building a classifier for sentiment analysis can be done using machine learning and deep learning algorithms in one of the two ways:

 - Using a prebuilt dictionary of words categorized into different sentiments